So you want to climb Mount Kilimanjaro?

 Which routes can you take?

 There are six potential routes; some harder than others.
-Here’s a brief summary of each option:
+Check out our blog on Kilimanjaro routes here.

 What about altitude sickness?